skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 There are a set of tools that can be helpful in making these type of system-wide changes with ease and accuracy.
-Without these tools, these types of changes can become a big headache, or the change being skipped entirely.
+Without these tools, these types of changes can become a big headache, or get skipped entirely.

 ### TypeScript

 The first tool is TypeScript.
 This one can be tricky, because to really benefit from it the whole codebase needs to be TypeScript.

-If that's the case, you can select the component or prop you want to rename use the [**"Rename Symbol"** option in VSCode](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol).
+If that's the case, the component or prop can selected and renamed using the [**"Rename Symbol"** option in VSCode](https://code.visualstudio.com/docs/editor/refactoring#_rename-symbol).
 This renames all usages across files.

 ![VSCode: Rename Symbol](./images/vscode-rename-symbol.png)